mongodb/mongo-python-driver/doc/examples/replica_set.rst

    only recommended for testing and development.

-We start three ``mongod`` processes, each on a different port and with a different dbpath, but all using the same replica set name, "foo".
+We start three ``mongod`` processes, each on a different port and with a different dbpath, but all using the same replica set name "foo".
 In the example we use the hostname "morton.local", so replace that with your hostname when running: